Azure/azure-uamqp-python/README.rst

 - `Azure Shared Utility <https://github.com/Azure/azure-c-shared-utility>`__

 In order to build the Python extension, both of these repos will need to be cloned into the root directory.
-To build, start be creating a virtual environment and installing the required Python packages:
+To build, start by creating a virtual environment and installing the required Python packages:

 .. code:: shell